Constraining the strangeness enhancement scenario of the UHECR muon puzzle with LHC experiments: Abstract

 \section{Abstract}

 { The excess of muons observed in ultra-high-energy cosmic-ray air showers relative to simulation predictions, known as the muon puzzle, provides indirect evidence of our incomplete understanding of high-energy hadronic interactions.
-An unambiguous resolution requires that each proposed solution be directly tested through collider experiments probing hadronic interactions.
-In this work, we develop a framework to assess the strangeness enhancement scenario, wherein an increased yield of kaons relative to pions boosts muon production.
+An unambiguous resolution requires that each proposed solution be directly tested through cosmic-ray and collider experiments probing hadronic interactions.
+In this work, we develop a framework to assess the strangeness enhancement scenario, wherein an increased yield of kaons relative to pions boosts muon production, which can connect a model prediction and cosmic-ray and collider measurements.
 Using the \textsc{MCEq} air-shower simulation package, we first identify the key phase-space regions of hadronic interactions that drive muon yields in this scenario.
-We then demonstrate that combining Pierre Auger Observatory muon measurements with forthcoming kaon-to-pion ratio data from LHC Run~3 can robustly constrain the scenario's parameters.
-In particular, we find that achieving 10.8\% precision on the kaon-to-pion ratio at LHCb and 8.4\% at FASER is sufficient to test the strangeness enhancement hypothesis over its viable parameter space.
+Subsequent analysis demonstrates that a strangeness enhancement starting at $10^6-10^7~\mathrm{GeV}$ can consistently explain the latest cosmic-ray experiments and requires substantial enhancement at the Large Hadron Collider (LHC) energy.
+Furthermore, evaluating the required precision for LHC measurements, assuming Pierre Auger Observatory muon measurements and forthcoming kaon-to-pion ratio data from LHC Run~3, reveals that these experiments can robustly constrain the majority of the scenario's parameters.
+In particular, achieving 10.8\% precision on the kaon-to-pion ratio at LHCb and 8.4\% at FASER is sufficient to test the strangeness enhancement scenario over its viable parameter space.
 These upcoming experimental results will provide the first direct constraints on strangeness enhancement as a potential resolution of the muon puzzle. }

 \keywords{muon puzzle \and ultra-high-energy cosmic rays \and hadronic interactions \and LHCb \and FASER \and strangeness}